 Our primary investment objectives are to maintain liquidity, preserve capital and generate a stable level of investment income.
 We purchase securities that we believe are attractive on a relative value basis and seek to generate returns in excess of predetermined benchmarks.
 Our Board of Directors approves our investment guidelines in compliance with applicable regulatory restrictions on asset type, quality and concentration.
 Our current investment guidelines allow us to invest in taxable and tax-exempt fixed maturities, as well as publicly traded mutual funds and common stock of individual companies.
 Our cash and invested assets consist of cash and cash equivalents, fixed maturity securities, and equity securities.
 As of December 31, 2021, the majority of our investment portfolio, or \$432.7 million, was comprised of fixed maturity securities that are classified as available-for-sale and carried at fair value with unrealized gains and losses on these securities, net of applicable taxes, reported as a separate component of accumulated other comprehensive income.
 Also included in our investment portfolio were \$33.3 million of equity securities.
 In addition, we maintained a non-restricted cash and cash equivalent balance of \$50.3 million at December 31, 2021.
-Our fixed maturity securities, including cash equivalents, had a weighted average effective duration of 3.99 and 3.96 years and an average rating of "A1/A" and "A2/A" at December 31, 2021 and December 31, 2020, respectively.
-Our fixed income investment portfolio had a book yield of 2.23% as of December 31, 2021, compared to 2.27% as of December 31, 2020.
+Our fixed maturity securities, including cash equivalents, had a weighted average effective duration of 3.99 and 3.96 years and an average rating of "A1/A" and "A2/A" at December 31, 2021 and December 31, 2021, compared to 2.27% as of December 31, 2020.